KankakeeCommunityCollege/recover-newsroom/_posts/2022-11-15-short-term-class-options-spring-2023.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-For the spring 2023 semester, Kankakee Community College will offer a range of short-term classes -- including five transferrable classes that are just four weeks long.&nbsp;
+For the spring 2023 semester, Kankakee Community College will offer a range of short-term classes – including six transferrable classes that are just four weeks long.&nbsp;

-"The addition of four-week classes in Liberal Arts and Sciences will allow students to design schedules that respect their life-school balance," said aid Jennifer Hays Huggins, KCC's dean of Humanities and Social Sciences.
+"The addition of four-week classes in Liberal Arts and Sciences will allow students to design schedules that respect their life-school balance," said Jennifer Hays Huggins, KCC's dean of Liberal Arts and Sciences.
 "Taking one class every four weeks in the 16-week semester equates to full-time enrollment, which gets students that much closer to reaching their academic goals, particularly students who only had the time previously to attend part-time."

 ![](/uploads/2022/kcc-student-danny-sorich256x171.jpg){: .float-image-right width="256" height="171"}Spring 2023 classes are offered between Jan.
 9 and May 5.
 The four-week courses being offered are all online, and can be taken back-to-back.
 They are: